Angel-Gupta037/SQL-Data-analysis-project/README.md

 - This project was guided and may resemble similar public exercises.
 - The data and scripts are intended for **learning purposes**.
-- If a view or object already exists in your database, use `DROP VIEW` before re-running scripts with `CREATE VIEW`.

 ---